In my previous post I showed a “Green River Overlook”. It is the same “Green River” but a completely different overlook.

 Plan the Shot

-To get this shot, you need to be at the arch no later than 45 minutes before sunrise and that’s likely cutting it close.
+To get this shot, you need to be at the arch no later than 45 minutes before sunrise and that’s probably cutting it close.
 There are 5-7 prime spots (elbow to elbow) and there may be 25 people or more at the arch at sunrise.
 If there is a photography workshop going on, forget about it, unless you beat them to the spot.

-Assuming you get to Meas Arch in time to get a good spot, you still need clouds.
+Assuming you get to the Arch in time to get a good spot, you still need clouds.
 And you need to have an idea of what exactly you will be doing.
 You might have a minute or two to get it done, at most.

 Feature Image Details